-Home » Corfu Travel Blog: An Insider’s View of Greece » Benitses All Info » Corfu – Aqueduct of Commissioner Frederick Adam in Benitses
+Home » Corfu Travel Blog: An Insider’s View of Corfu Greece » Benitses All Info » Corfu – Aqueduct of Commissioner Frederick Adam in Benitses

 Corfu – Aqueduct of Commissioner Frederick Adam in Benitses

-Last updated on November 7th, 2023 at 09:35 am
+Last updated on July 27th, 2024 at 10:42 am

 On an island like Corfu, with huge rainfall and rich and inexhaustible water table, one would expect that the water supply of the city of Corfu with plenty of good quality water would be an easy task, but this is not the case.